Using docker

 Note

-The configuration file is actually stored on your machine in ~/.fscrawler/job_name/_settings.yaml
+The configuration file is expected to be stored on your machine in ~/.fscrawler/fscrawler/_settings.yaml.

 Remember to change the URL of your elasticsearch instance as the container won’t be able to see it